thanhkeke97/RSTGameTranslation/README.md

 * Now you should be ready.
 Click Start and see what happens!
 Click "Log" to see errors and things.
 If stuff doesn't work or you have questions, try posting here on GitHub.

 NOTE: The first time you use EasyOCR with a newlanguage, it has to download it first!
-So it might seem broken, just wait a minute or two and start/stop UGTLive's translation and it should work.
+So it might seem broken, just wait a minute or two and start/stop application's translation and it should work.

-## Keyboard Shortcuts for UGTLive
+## Keyboard Shortcuts

-The following shortcuts have been added to UGTLive to help you use the application more quickly and efficiently:
+The following shortcuts have been added to help you use the application more quickly and efficiently:

 * Main Shortcuts: